Lyris12/YGOCC-QCd/README.md

 ## `14151814` Sverdånd Fleet
 created by LeonDuvall
 ## `18192190` Star Dance Pegasus
-created by RespectBlindfolds
+created by RespectBlindfolds, coded by Lyris
 ## `18192191` The Mystic's Successor
-created by RespectBlindfolds
+created by RespectBlindfolds, coded by Lyris
 ## `18192192` Extraterrestrial Battleship Yamato
 created by RespectBlindfolds
 ## `19782412` Johanna, The Enlightened Administral